 That Friday (26th May), the southern government re-instituted Special Criminal Courts and carried out a wave of arrests of senior republicans, including leaders of Sinn Féin.
 Ruairi Ó Bradaigh and Joe Cahill, who were arrested as part of the swoop, went on hunger strike in protest.
 Now, both the southern government and British government faced hunger striking republicans.
 On the 29th May, the ‘Official IRA’ called a ceasefire.
 This coincided with reports that the ‘Provisional’ IRA was considering a ceasefire.

 The same day, a third team joined the hunger strike in Crumlin Road, including Ciaran Conway, Gerard McLoughlin, Michael McCrory, Tony Bradley and Noel Quigley.
 A team had also joined the hunger strike in Armagh jail on 25th May, including Seamus Connelly, Hugh McCann, Tom Kane, Jackie Hawkie, John Haddock and Tom Kearns.
 Susan Loughran, also in Armagh jail, now joined the hunger strike on 30th May.
-At the start of June, more women internees in Armagh would join the hunger strike in solidarity, as would internees in Long Kesh.
+At the start of June, more female sentenced prisoners in Armagh would join the hunger strike in solidarity, as would internees in Long Kesh.
 Public hunger strikes in solidarity, petitions and calls from individuals and organisations to grant political status continued to make the news.

 By that weekend, McKee had once again begun to take liquids but Kevin Henry, who had started the hunger strike with McKee, had become so weak that he once again began to take food.
 Unlike previous hunger strikes, the republican O/C in Crumlin Road, Prionsias MacAirt, could have statements carried in the press clarifying misinformation about the progress of the hunger strike.
 Claims that Billy McKee had ended his hunger strike on 30th May and that the hunger strikers had abandoned the protest on 1st June were immediately dismissed by MacAirt and the IRPB by the next day.